Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Allard's Interior E -Regularity Theorem in Alexandrov spaces

-Since $\supp(||\widetilde{V}_t||) = \supp(||V||)$ by construction, the proof follows from the fact that, due to the uniform dependence of the constants on the parameter, we can take limits as $t \downarrow 0$ in \Cref{equa14:secondthm}.
-Moreover, by \Cref{remaexchange}, we can exchange the lower bound on the harmonic radius $r_H(X,g)$ obtained here, by the lower bound on the volume $V_0(X,g)$. \end{proof}
+Since $\supp(||\widetilde{V}_t||) = \supp(||V||)$ by construction, taking limits as $t \downarrow 0$ in the scaling invariant $\mathcal{C}^{1,1-\frac{m}{p}}$-norm of $\mathbf{f}_{T(\xi)}$ --- which is possible by the uniform dependence of the constants on the approximation parameter --- yields the desired conclusion, up to the dependence on $r_H(X,d)$ in place of $V_0(X,d)$.
+The latter is addressed by \Cref{rmk:AlexInjHarm} of \Cref{rmk:Alex}, which allows one to replace the lower bound on $r_H(X,d)$ by the non-collapsing constant $V_0(X,d)$, yielding precisely the dependence stated in \Cref{secondthmcomplete}. \end{proof}

 \end{minipage}